 Now even if you have the right content ready and you know who should receive it, there is another important factor to consider: the communication channels you’re going to use to distribute your content.

-As the number of different communication channels we use in the workplace is continuously increasing, choosing the right channels becomes a big challenge to communicators.
+As the number of different communication channels we use in the workplace is continuously increasing, choosing the right channels becomes a big challenge for communicators.

 Therefore, this communication ecosystem has become very complex and hard to manage efficiently.

-For this reason, many organizations are now turning to modern employee communication solutions that enable them to connect all their organizational communication channels into a single place where all the important information is available to all the employees at all times.
+For this reason, many organizations are now turning to modern employee communication solutions that enable them to implement a successful multichannel communications strategy.

 6. Implement the right communication technology